Recipe: Glow-in-the-Dark Jello Shots

 Glow-in-the-Dark Jello Shots

 Bring the tonic water to a boil in a small saucepan.
 Place the gelatin and sugar in a medium heatproof bowl and add the hot tonic water.
-Continue stirring until dissolved completely, about two minutes.
-Let cool to room temperature.
+Stir until dissolved completely, about 2 minutes.
+Set aside to cool to room temperature.

-Add the gin, lime juice, and rosewater if using.
-Divide mixture among shot glasses.
+Stir in the gin, lime juice, and rosewater if using.
+Divide the mixture between 10 shot glasses.
 Refrigerate until set.
 Turn on the black light when ready to serve and watch them glow.